DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/VPC/README.md

 ### ENI

+- Each instance in your VPC has a default network interface (the primary network interface) that is assigned a private IPv4 address from the IPv4 address range of your VPC.
+You cannot detach a primary network interface from an instance.
+You can create and attach an additional network interface to any instance in your VPC.
 - ENI cannot be detached when it's associated and used by a resource - i.e VPCE.
 To remove ENI, you need to delete parent service.

 ### NAT Gateway